sacurasama/shelter/README.md

 - HTML
 - CSS: flexbox, grid.
+- JS

 **Plans**

-- add mobile versions
-- add a burger menu
+- add a burger menu on pets
-- add a slider
+- add a pagination

 **To watch**